hightechif/hightechif/README.md

 ### Hello Coder, I'm Ridhan a.k.a.
 Fadhil
 [![Twitter Follow](https://img.shields.io/twitter/follow/HighTechCode?color=1DA1F2&logo=twitter&style=for-the-badge)](https://twitter.com/intent/follow?original_referer=https%3A%2F%2Fgithub.com%2FHighTechCode&screen_name=HighTechCode)

-I'm having interest in Web Development, Data Engineering, Machine Learning, and  Data Science.
-I love to learn something new.
-I'm open to discussion and collaboration.
-Please reach me if you have something to discuss.

 <!--
 **ridhanf/ridhanf** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 - 🔭 I’m currently working on ...